Privacy and Confidentiality

 Data are anonymous if there are no identifiers connected to the data and the researcher is unable to link data to any one individual.

 Identifiers are types of data that can identify a research participant.
 Identifiers include gender, religion, birth month, salary range, city of origin, or ethnicity, especially if the participant pool is small.
-Focus groups cannot be considered anonymous since visual recognition is an identifier.
+Focus groups or in-person interactions cannot be considered anonymous since visual recognition is an identifier.
 Dissemination of audio tapes is not confidential since voice recognition is an identifier.

 The federal Office of Human Research Protections online guidebook defines privacy as “control over the extent, timing, and circumstances of sharing oneself (physically, behaviorally, or intellectually) with others.”
 Loss of privacy is considered to be a risk factor.